kylie-bee/opengpts/README.md

 ## Quickstart without Docker

 **Prerequisites**
-The following instructions assume you have Python 3.11+ installed on your system.
+The following instructions assume the following about your system:

+* You have [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) (for Windows users we do not recommend installing natively, this guide was written with Debian in mind)
+* You have Python 3.11 installed
+* You have Node.js installed
+* You have `nvm` and `npm` installed
+* You have `brew` (e.g., Homebrew or Linuxbrew) installed

 We strongly recommend using a virtual environment to manage dependencies.
 For example, if you are using `pyenv`, you can create a new virtual environment with:

 ```shell
 pyenv install 3.11
 pyenv virtualenv 3.11 opengpts
 pyenv activate opengpts
 ```

+> Note: You may need to use `venv` (or some other alternative) on Linux due to an issue install Python >=3.11 via `pyenv`

 Once your Python environment is set up, you can install the project dependencies: